-- It’s common for pheromone oils to last between 6 and 8 hours, whereas alcohol based products will last 2-4 hours at best.
-The specific brand you’re using, your body chemistry, and other factors such as the weather can have an affect on how long the effects last.
+- It’s common for pheromone oils to last between 8 and 10 hours, whereas alcohol based products will last 4-8 hours at best.
+The specific brand you’re using, your body chemistry and other factors such as the weather can have an affect on how long the effects last.

-- Pheromone oils are generally more believable.
+- Pheromone oils are a solid choice.
 Not only do oils tend to have a higher concentration of pheromones per mL of solvent, but they also do a better job of mimicking the way our bodies naturally secrete pheromones.
 Oils take longer but get “deeper”, making them more realistic.